 What Is Whole Heart Whiteness?

-This is a time when many white people are looking for ways to address the tragedy and horror of racial injustice, but do not know where to begin.
+This is a time when many white people are looking for ways to address both overt and implicit racism, but do not know where to begin.
 Sometimes even thinking about the subject is so painful that we can’t even begin at all—and yet we can’t live with ourselves if we avoid the subject.

 Whole Heart Connection practices form a powerful basis for white-skinned people to bring their concerns about racial injustice from abstract values to practical embodiment.
 WHC skills guide us in establishing Group Heart space where we can support each other on a me-first basis into anti-racist healing work, internally and externally.